Budgeting

 Common mistakes

-Mistake one: starting too high.
+The first is starting too high.
 A 20% transfer in month one for a household that has never saved produces a cash crisis by week three.
 Start at 5–10% and step up after three successful cycles.

-Mistake two: keeping savings in checking.
+The second is keeping savings in checking.
 Money in the same account as spending money tends to get treated as available.
 Use a separate account, ideally at a separate bank, so seeing the savings balance requires a deliberate action.

 What experts say